A modelling and computational study of the frustration index in signed networks: Speed-up techniques

-We consider adding one inequality for each negative cycle of length 3 (unbalanced triangle) in the graph.
-Every negative cycle of the graph contains an odd number of frustrated edges.
+We consider one valid inequality for each negative cycle of length 3 (unbalanced triangle) in the graph.
+Under arbitrary colouring $X$, every negative cycle of the graph contains an odd number of frustrated edges.
 This means that any colouring of the nodes in an unbalanced triangle must produce at least one frustrated edge.
-Recalling that under colouring $X$, the variable $f_{ij}$ is 1 if edge $(i,j)$ is frustrated (and 0 otherwise), then for any node triple $(i,j,k)$ defining an unbalanced triangle in $G$, we have the inequality \eqref{eq16} which is valid for all feasible solutions of the problem.
+Recalling that under colouring $X$, the variable $f_{ij}$ is 1 if edge $(i,j)$ is frustrated (and 0 otherwise), then for any node triple $(i,j,k)$ defining an unbalanced triangle in $G$, inequality \eqref{3eq7} is valid.

-In \eqref{eq16}, $T^-=\{(i,j,k)\in V^3 \mid a{_i}{_j} a{_i}{_k} a{_j}{_k} = -1 \}$ denotes the set of node triples that define an unbalanced triangle.
-The expression in inequality \eqref{eq16} denotes the sum of frustration states for the three edges $(i,j),(i,k),(j,k)$ making an unbalanced triangle.
-Note that in order to implement the unbalanced triangle valid inequality \eqref{eq16}, $f_{ij}$ must be represented using the decision variables in the particular model.
-Eq.\ \eqref{eq17} shows how $f_{ij}$ can be defined in the AND and ABS models.
+In \eqref{3eq7}, $T^-=\{(i,j,k)\in V^3 \mid a{_i}{_j} a{_i}{_k} a{_j}{_k} = -1 \}$ denotes the set of node triples that define an unbalanced triangle.
+The expression in inequality \eqref{3eq7} denotes the sum of frustration states for the three edges $(i,j),(i,k),(j,k)$ making an unbalanced triangle.
+Note that in order to implement the unbalanced triangle constraints \eqref{3eq7}, $f_{ij}$ must be represented using the decision variables in the particular model.
+Eq.\ \eqref{3eq6} shows how $f_{ij}$ can be defined in the AND and ABS models.
+We implement the valid inequality in \eqref{3eq7} using Gurobi's feature for adding lazy constraints and ensure that lazy constraints that cut off the relaxation solution at the root node are also pulled into the model (see \textit{lazy} as a tunable parameter in linear constraint attributes in \cite{gurobi}).

-We observe an improvement in the root node objective when the unbalanced triangle valid inequalities are added to the models which shows they are useful.
-From a solve time perspective, our experiments on random graphs show that implementing this speed-up technique leads to 38\%, 24\%, and 12\% reduction in the average solve time of AND, XOR, and ABS models respectively.